gaslight/posts/2014-01-16-how-we-trello.md

 We started using Trello on one of our projects because we wanted better visualization of our process and more flexibility than Pivotal Tracker could provide.
-We could no longer get by with Pivotal Tracker's standard columns.
+Pivotal Tracker provides three standard columns and five standard card states:

 * Icebox
 * Backlog
 * Done

-The standard card states no longer fit with our process as we did more work to integrate design and development.
-We could create two cards for a single story, but this caused confusion.

 * Started
 * Finished